GDP per capita, consumption per capita and price level indices

 Countries’ volume indices of AIC per capita can be found in the right-hand part of Table 1.
 Generally, levels of AIC per capita are more homogeneous than GDP but still there are substantial differences across the EU Member States.

-Luxembourg is the country with the highest level of AIC per capita among all 37 countries included in this comparison at 32 % above the EU-28 average.
-It is followed by the EFTA countries Norway and Switzerland, with AIC per capita at 27 % and 24 % above the EU-28 average, respectively.
+Luxembourg has the highest level of AIC per capita among all 36 countries included in this comparison at 46% above the EU average.
+It is followed by the EFTA countries Norway (25%) and Switzerland (21%), EU Member States Denmark (21%) and Germany (20%), having an AIC per capita of more than 20% above the EU average.
 While Luxembourg can be said to belong to "a division of its own" in terms of GDP, this is less so for AIC.
-One reason for this is that cross-border workers contribute to GDP in Luxembourg while their consumption expenditure is recorded in the national accounts of the country of their residence.
-Ireland, having the second highest level of GDP per capita in the EU-28, has an AIC per capita at 7 % below the EU-28 average.
+As mentioned in the previous section, one reason for this is that cross-border workers contribute to GDP in Luxembourg while their consumption expenditure is recorded in the national accounts of the country of their residence.
+Ireland, having the second highest level of GDP per capita in the EU, has an AIC per capita at 10% below the EU average.

 Price levels in Europe

-Table 2 shows countries' price levels to the right, with the EU-28 average at 100, for AIC only.
+Table 2 shows countries' price levels to the right, with the EU average at 100, for AIC only.
 It also shows the exchange rates applied in the calculation of the price level indices (see methodology described in Data sources).
-In the following, we will restrict our discussion to the price levels of AIC, since this is closer to the concept of price levels that people are familiar with than a price level indicator based on GDP.
+In the following, the discussion is restricted to the price levels of AIC, since this is closer to the concept of price levels that people are familiar with than a price level indicator based on GDP.

-Luxembourg has the highest price levels among the Member States, 40 % above the EU-28 average.
-However, EFTA Member States Iceland, Switzerland and Norway have higher price levels, at 72 %, 67 % and 57 % above the EU-28 average, respectively.
-The EU Member States Denmark, Sweden, Ireland and Finland have price levels more than 20 % above the EU-28 average.
-The United Kingdom, the Netherlands, Austria, Belgium, France, Germany and Italy are the other EU Member States with price levels above the EU-28 average.
+Luxembourg has the highest price levels among the Member States, 49% above the EU average.
+However, the EFTA countries Switzerland, Iceland and Norway have higher price levels, at 76%, 61% and 57% above the EU average, respectively.
+The EU Member States Denmark, Ireland, Sweden and Finland have price levels more than 20% above the EU average.
+Austria, The Netherlands, Belgium, Germany, France and Italy are the other EU Member States with price levels above the EU average.

 Exchange rates are crucial in determining price levels, and exchange rate movements consequently often have a big impact on the development of price levels over time.
-In fact, several of the major price level changes observed between 2014 and 2017 can be at least partly explained by fluctuations of country's currencies against the Euro.
-In 2017, the national currency of Iceland showed the largest appreciations against the Euro; the same country shows the largest increase of price levels between 2014 and 2017.
-The national currency of Turkey showed a large depreciation in 2017; the same country shows the largest decrease of price levels between 2014 and 2017.
+In fact, several of the major price level changes observed between 2019 and 2021 can be at least partly explained by fluctuations of a country's currency against the Euro.
+In 2020 and 2021, the national currency of Turkey showed a large depreciation against the Euro.
+Iceland shows the largest decrease of price levels between 2019 and 2021.

-The last three rows in Table 2 show the coefficients of variation of the price levels for three groups of countries: the euro area (EA-19), the EU Member States (EU-28) and the entire group of 37 countries.
+The last three rows in Table 2 show the coefficients of variation of the price levels for three groups of countries: the euro area (EA-19), the EU Member States (EU) and the entire group of 36 countries.
 A time series of these coefficients can be interpreted as a rudimentary price convergence indicator.

-These figures tell us that, firstly, and unsurprisingly, the price dispersion is much less pronounced in the euro area than in the EU as a whole and in the 37-country group, which can be partially impacted by the volatility of exchange rates.
-Secondly, over this four-year period, price levels are very slightly converging within EA-19 and EU-28, and very slightly diverging for all 37 countries.
+These figures show that, firstly, and unsurprisingly, the price dispersion is much less pronounced in the euro area than in the EU as a whole and in the 36-country group, which can be partially impacted by the volatility of exchange rates.
+Secondly, over this three-year period, price levels are very slightly converging for all 36 countries.

 The data in this article are produced by the Eurostat-OECD Purchasing power parities programme.
 The full methodology used in the programme is described in the Eurostat-OECD Methodological manual on purchasing power parities.

 PPPs are established on an annual basis.
 According to the regular publication calendar, PPPs are released as preliminary estimates 12 months after the end of the reference year and revised after 24 months, while the final results are released 36 months after the end of the reference year.
 In addition, an early estimate of PPPs, partly based on projections, is published 6 months after the end of the reference year.
 This regular PPP revision and release calendar is in line with the data delivery timetable for national accounts data as given in the ESA 2010 Regulation 549/2013 of 21 May 2013.
-Thus, the 2014 and 2015 results presented in this publication should be regarded as final, while the 2016 and 2017 results are still preliminary.
+Thus, the 2019 results presented in this publication should be regarded as final, while the 2020 and 2021 results are still preliminary.

 In their simplest form PPPs are nothing more than price relatives that show the ratio of the prices in national currencies for the same good or service in different countries.
-For example, if the price of a hamburger in France is 2.84 euro and in the United Kingdom it is 2.20 pound sterling, the PPP for hamburgers between France and the United Kingdom is 2.84 euro to 2.20 pounds or 1.29 euro to the pound.
-In other words, for every pound spent on hamburgers in the United Kingdom, 1.29 euro would have to be spent in France in order to obtain the same quantity and quality – or volume – of hamburgers.
+For example, if the price of a hamburger in Sweden is 28.60 Swedish krona and in Italy it is 2.76 euro, the PPP for hamburgers between Sweden and Italy is 28.60 krona to 2.76 euro or 10.36 krona to the euro.
+In other words, for every euro spent on hamburgers in Italy, 10.36 krona would have to be spent in Sweden in order to obtain the same quantity and quality – or volume – of hamburgers.

 Price level indices (PLIs) as presented in this publication are the ratios of PPPs to exchange rates.
 They provide a measure of the differences in price levels between countries by indicating for a given product group the number of units of common currency needed to buy the same volume of the product group or aggregate in each country.
 They are presented relative to the European Union average: if the price level index is higher than 100, the country concerned is relatively expensive compared to the EU average and vice versa.
 The EU average is calculated as the weighted average of the national PLIs, weighted by the expenditures corrected for price level differences.